Friday, July 22, 2016

 Earth Science Course

-ES.8 - influences by geologic processes and the activities of humans on freshwater resources, including groundwater and major watershed systems in Virginia.
+ES.8 - influences by geologic processes and the activities of humans on freshwater resources, including identification of groundwater and major watershed systems in Virginia.

 ES.10 – ocean processes, interactions, and policies affecting coastal zones, including Chesapeake Bay.